Welcome to Immigrant Settlement & Integration Services

 - United Way of Halifax/Dartmouth.

-ISIS is a leader in the settlement sector in Nova Scotia.
+Immigrant Settlement & Integration Services is a leader in the settlement sector in Nova Scotia.
 We have been a key member in the Immigrant Settlement Agencies of Metro Halifax and in the Atlantic Region Association of Immigrant Settlement Agencies.
 In 2003, we proposed and coordinated the Nova Scotia Immigration Partnership Conference, and in 2005 we advised the government of Nova Scotia on its Immigration Strategy.
-Over many years, ISIS has been the acknowledged expert in settlement.
+Over many years, Immigrant Settlement & Integration Services has been the acknowledged expert in settlement.

 Our expertise stems from working with many partner organizations to deliver a wide variety of innovative services and programs.
 We have led the way in providing distance/online English as a Second Language (ESL) and pre-employment services to immigrants across Nova Scotia and around the world.
 We have developed new models for service delivery in small centres around Nova Scotia.
 These models have been recognized and presented at conferences at both the national and international level.